 A Red Hat® subscription gives you access to what you need to put new technologies to work in today’s complex environments.
-Not only do you benefit from Red Hat’s ongoing work to harden our products, but you also receive support, added security, and flexibility throughout the life of your subscription.
+With a subscription, you benefit from Red Hat’s ongoing work to harden our products while receiving support and flexibility throughout the life of your subscription.

 Advantages of a Red Hat subscription

 Support and expertise